Andrewodwyer/City-Events-Blog/README.md

 As a user I can log in to my account so that I can add events | log in, click the link Create an Event, fill in form and submit | &check;
 As a site user I can create, update and delete events | Once logged in, click on My Events page, select the event to edit or delete.
 Once in the details page, press the edit or delete button, delete button will display a modal to confirm delete.
 Edit button will bring you to a form page with the current input information.
 Edit event details and submit.
 If selecting delete, a bootstrap modal is shown with two buttons, close and delete.
 Close, closes the modal, delete deletes the event| &check;
 As a Registered User, I want to comment on events so that I can share my opinions or ask questions. | login, select the event you'd like to comment or ask a question to, and click submit | &check;
-As site user I can view events in a paginated way so that i can select one that interests me. | on the home page, category page or my events page, you'll see a button under the events. the button is numbered relating to current page and an arrow for next or previous | &check;
+As site user I can view events in a paginated way so that I can select one that interests me. | on the home page, category page or my events page, you'll see a button under the events.
+The button is numbered relating to current page and an arrow for next or previous | &check;
 As a user I can open a event listing from the calendar so that see more details of the event | Click on the Calendar button on the nav-bar, select the date that has a event listed by title.
-Click title and you'' be brought to that event details page | &check;
+Click title and you'll be brought to that event details page | &check;
 As a User, I want to browse and search for events by category so that I can find events that interest me. | User chooses a category from the category tab.
 Choose one of the four buttons.
 User sees a new listing of filtered events by that category| &check;
 Sign up prompt.
 As a non-registered user I can register for an account so that I add events, write comments & show attendance | Non logged in users will be directed to the sign in page when click create an event, my events or indicate attendance | &check;
 As a user/ site visitor, I want to browse events without needing to register so that I can see what’s happening in my area. | all users can see the events by all, category and calendar | &check;